Contact Information Contact Information

 - How long will it take to receive my permit and how will I receive the permit?

-The standards review period for Special Use, Research and Commercial Use permits is 5-15 business days (pending code change).
+The standards review period for Special Use, Research and Commercial Use permits is fifteen (15) business days.
 If your permit is approved or denied you will receive an email confirmation.

 - What do I need to do when I receive my permit?